windwp/i3-master-stack/README.md

 # Config

-open file i3_master_layout and change terminal to your default terminal class `st` or `Alacritty`
+open file i3_master_layout and change terminal to your default terminal class `st` or `Alacritty` Use `xdotool selectwindow getwindowgeometry` to  change size and get a good postion

 ```python
 terminal = 'Alacritty'